sajjadhossanshimanto/FireDM/docs/user_guide.md

 ![dash audio](https://user-images.githubusercontent.com/58998813/94432513-2b1de100-0197-11eb-86d5-6cd27763fba6.png)

 You can change the folder where the file will be saved to, before clicking on the download button.
-PyIDM displays the download progress in downloads tab that indicates the download's file size progress, the speed, time remaining for the process to complete.
+FireDM displays the download progress in downloads tab that indicates the download's file size progress, the speed, time remaining for the process to complete.